roryokane/Transcribe-xsc-file-converter/README.md

 # Transcribe! `.xsc` file converter

-Converts [Transcribe!] v7’s proprietary `.xsc` files, which contain annotations of music, to a readable JSON format.
-That JSON can then be more easily processed with other tools for various audio/music applications – especially the data about section, measure, and beat markers in the sound file.
+This tool converts Transcribe! v7’s proprietary `.xsc` files, which contain annotations of music, to a readable JSON format.
+That JSON can then be more easily processed with other tools for various music-related purposes – especially the timestamps of section, measure, and beat markers in the sound file.

+## Background and purpose

+[Transcribe!] is commercial software by Seventh String Software (not affiliated) that aids in [music transcription](<https://en.wikipedia.org/wiki/Transcription_(music)>) by letting you play and annotate audio.
+Transcribe!’s official description:

+> The Transcribe! application is an assistant for people who want to work out a piece of music from a recording, in order to write it out, or play it themselves, or both.
+It doesn’t do the transcribing for you, but it is essentially a specialised player program which is optimised for the purpose of transcription.
+It has many transcription-specific features not found on conventional music players.

+After you open a piece of music in Transcribe! and manually annotate it with markers, Transcribe! lets you save this data in an `.xsc` file.
+The purpose of this Transcribe! `.xsc` file converter is to **get your data out of your saved `.xsc` files** and into other programs.

 Some ideas for using the marker data exposed by this tool:

 - Convert the marker placements into a text file that the [Audacity](https://www.audacityteam.org/) audio editor can [import](https://manual.audacityteam.org/man/importing_and_exporting_labels.html) as a [Label Track](https://manual.audacityteam.org/man/label_tracks.html).
 - Automatically create a remixed version of a track by playing only the first half of each measure.
-- Automatically create a swing-time version of a track by slowing down the first half of each measure and speeding up the last half. (like `swinger.py`, but with your manually-entered beats instead of the tool’s guesses at where the beats are.)
+- Automatically create a swing-time version of a track by slowing down the first half of each measure and speeding up the last half. ([`swinger.py`][swinger.py] does time-stretching like this but uses a service that tries to auto-detect where the beats are; you could adapt it to use your manually-entered beats from your `.xsc` files.)

 There are not yet any programs that can natively understand the JSON data output by this program.
 The goal of the JSON output is to be clear and well-structured enough that it will be easy for you, the user, to convert the JSON to the format you need.